Regular procedure

 Day 5/6 The decision of the IND (Beschikking) After the submission of the lawyer’s view in writing, the IND may decide to either grant or refuse asylum.
 The IND may also decide to continue the examination of the asylum application in the Extended Procedure.

-Extension of the regular Asylum Procedure
+Extension of the Regular Procedure (Algemene Asielprocedure+ or AA+)

-Extended Procedure (Verlengde asielprocedure)
+Extended Procedure (Verlengde Asielprocedure)

-In general, the detailed interview takes place in the regular asylum procedure, but both the detailed interview and an additional interview can also take place in the extended procedure.
-If there is an intention to reject the claim during the extended procedure, the asylum seeker and his or her lawyer are given 4 or 6 weeks to submit an opinion on the intention to reject.[17]
-The IND has to issue a new intention to reject the asylum application if it changes its grounds for rejecting the claim substantially from the written intention in the regular asylum procedure.[18]
+In general, the detailed interview takes place in the Regular Procedure, but both the detailed interview and an (optional) additional interview can also take place in the Extended Procedure.
+If there is an intention to reject the request during the Extended Procedure, the asylum seeker and their lawyer are given 4 or 6 weeks to submit an opinion on the intended decision.[19]
+The IND has to issue a new intended decision if it changes its grounds for rejecting the claim substantially from the written intention in the Regular Procedure.[20]

 If an asylum application is examined in the Extended Procedure, the maximum time limit for deciding is 6 months.
-According to Article 42(4) of the Aliens Act, transposing Article 31(3) of the recast Asylum Procedures Directive, this time limit can be prolonged by 9 months if, for example, the case is complex or there is an increased number of asylum applications at the same time.
+According to Article 42(4) of the Aliens Act, transposing Article 31(3) of the recast Asylum Procedures Directive, this time limit can be extended by 9 months if, for example, the case is complex or there is an increased number of asylum applications at the same time.
+This last reason has been used by the Dutch government to extend the time limit for deciding by 9 months for all asylum requests submitted after 27 September 2022.
+This extension was also issued for the entirety of the year 2023.[21]
+On 19 December 2023 it was announced that this measure was also imposed for asylum requests made during 2024.[22]
+The Council of State has submitted preliminary questions to the European Court of Justice regarding the interpretation of this provision since it is a transposition of article 31(3)(b) Asylum Procedures Directive (see Legal penalties).[23]
 In addition to the 9-month prolongation, the time limit can be extended by another 3 months according to Article 42(5) of the Aliens Act.
-In no case may the maximum time limit of 21 months be exceeded.[19]
+In no case may the maximum time limit of 21 months be exceeded.[24]

 Prioritised examination and fast-track processing (“Tracks 3 and 5”)